Engaging drivers vs subcontracting

 The ASTP may request statements from the contractor confirming compliance with Workers Compensation, Payroll Tax and Industrial Relations Acts.

-Contractors are responsible (Clause 11.2 of the Contract Agreement (PDF 1063.54KB)) for ensuring drivers have the necessary skills and competencies in providing services to the ASTP and meeting the contractual requirements for service delivery.
+Contractors are responsible (Clause 11.2 of the Contract Agreement (PDF 1063.54KB)) for ensuring drivers have the necessary skills, competencies and approvals in providing services to the ASTP and meeting the contractual requirements for service delivery.

 Key differences between drivers and subcontractors